conan-io/conan-center-index/docs/how_to_add_packages.md

 ### Verifying Dependency Options

 Certain projects are dependant on the configuration (a.k.a options) of a dependency.
 This can be enforced in a recipe by accessing the [`options`](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#options) attribute.
-An exmaple of this can be found in the [kealib recipe](https://github.com/conan-io/conan-center-index/blob/9618f31c4d9b4da5d06f905befe9691cf105a1fc/recipes/kealib/all/conanfile.py#L44-L46).
+An example of this can be found in the [kealib recipe](https://github.com/conan-io/conan-center-index/blob/9618f31c4d9b4da5d06f905befe9691cf105a1fc/recipes/kealib/all/conanfile.py#L44-L46).

 ```py
     def validate(self):